Community Choice Electricity:

 Each community has up to four different rates.
 If you see your community's name on your bill, but it doesn't match the Standard option rates we provided for comparison, there are a few reasons this could be.

 1. Make absolutely sure you see your community's full or abbreviated name in the supply section of your bill.
 If you don't, you may be with a competitive supplier or on the utility's Basic Service (and in that case, we recommend you enroll in your community's program now).
-If that is the case, you do not qualify for the tax-deduction (unless you know for certain you were enrolled in the program at some point in 2024, but aren't anymore.
+If that is the case, you do not qualify for the tax deduction (unless you know for certain you were enrolled in the program at some point in 2025, but aren't anymore.
 In that case, proceed with requesting your tax deduction for the months you know you were enrolled).

 2. If the rate is lower and you see your community's name, you may have opted down to the Basic option.
-It has no additional renewable energy and therefore is not eligible as a tax-deduction.
+It has no additional renewable energy and therefore is not eligible as a tax deduction.

 3. If the rate is higher and you see your community's name, you "opted up" at some point before your most recent electric bill cycle.
 Opting up means you signed up for 50% or 100% renewable energy.
 In this case:

-• You are also eligible to receive a receipt for any part of 2024 that you were on your community's Standard rate (which most people are enrolled in by default).
+• You are also eligible to receive a receipt for any part of 2025 that you were on your community's Standard rate (which most people are enrolled in by default).
 If you made no other choice for electricity before you opted up, you would have been on the default Standard rate before you switched, and can fill out two forms: Opt Up and Standard.
-However, it may not be worth the time to you to fill out two forms, since Standard option customers only average a contribution of $20 for the entire year.
+However, it may not be worth the time to you to fill out two forms, since Standard option customers only average a contribution of $20-$40 for the entire year.

 Example: if you know you "opted up" in August, then you can fill out your opt up months of Sept - Dec (because changes typically take effect on the next bill), then start the process again and select Standard and claim the months of January - August.
 You will get two receipts and both amounts will be federally tax-deductible.